 2.2.
-Definitions of efficiency and distributional characteristics
+Definitions of tax rates

 The ultimate objective of the model is to compute the average, marginal and participation tax rates.
 Their definitions below state clearly how the provisions of the Czech tax code enter the computations and illustrate how the tax rates reflect the link between the changes in the individual's income or employment and the taxes and benefits of the entire household.
-The values of the tax rates and other parameters of the tax-and-benefit system are provided in the Appendix Table A1.
+The statutory tax rates and other parameters of the tax-and-benefit system are provided in the Appendix Table A1.